r-lyeh-archived/flow/README.md

 - Flow is a lightweight network downloader with native fallbacks.
 Aimed to gamedev.
 - Flow is non-blocking friendly.
 Support for sync/async requests.
 - Flow is tiny.
 Single header and source files.
-- Flow is MIT licensed.
+- Flow is BOOST licensed.

 ### sample
 ```c++